Marie-Anne de Cupis de Camargo

-Marie Anne de Cupis de Camargo (15 April 1710 in Brussels - 28 April 1770 in Paris), sometimes known simply as La Camargo, was a French dancer.
+Marie Anne de Cupis de Camargo (15 April 1710 - 28 April 1770), sometimes known simply as La Camargo, was a French dancer.
 The first woman to execute the entrechat quatre, Camargo was also allegedly responsible for two innovations in ballet as she was one of the first dancers to wear slippers instead of heeled shoes, and, while there is no evidence that she was the first woman to wear the short calf-length ballet skirt, the now standardized ballet tights, she did help to popularize these.
 She is said to have been as strong as the male dancers.

 Early life

-Camargo was born on 15 April 1710, and baptised the same day, in Brussels, the daughter of Ferdinand Joseph de Cupis and Marie-Anne de Smet.
-She had two younger brothers, Jean-Baptiste (1711–1788) who later became a composer and violinist, François Cupis de Renoussard (1719–1764), a composer and cellist, and a sister, Madeleine.
+Camargo was born in Brussels, and baptised the same day.
+She was the daughter of Ferdinand Joseph de Cupis and Marie-Anne de Smet, and had two younger brothers, Jean-Baptiste (1711–1788) who later became a composer and violinist, François Cupis de Renoussard (1719–1764), a composer and cellist, and a sister, Madeleine.

 Her father, who was of Spanish ancestry, earned a meagre living as violinist and dancing-master, and from childhood she was trained for the stage.
 At ten years of age, she was given lessons by Françoise Prévost (1680–1741), then the first dancer at the Paris Opéra, and at once obtained an engagement as premiere danseuse, first at Brussels and then at Rouen.